FoxyCodingGit/weather-routing-frontend/README.md

 ### SQL and T-SQL
 SQL is the language I used to generate the tables and relationships to make up my database.
 T-SQL is a programming extension which adds functionality additions such as the use of variables.
 I use T-SQL to create stored procedures which is the industry standard to communicate between the database and the backend.

-## Technical Achievements
+## Notable Advanced Logic
 There are many techincal achievements of this project.
-The size and strucutre alone is complex in itself.
+The size and structure alone is complex in itself.
 Labelled below are technical achievements that i wanted to display here in the technical documentation due to the logical complexity.

 ### Componentisation
 Angular brings an excellent platform to perform componentisation.
 This is the act of splitting and isolation code based on their area of concern.
 This helps with enforcing Single Responsibility principle and keeping code from becoming an anti-pattern of spaghetti code.
 I am confident in saying that the way I have split my program has been done correctly and if someone was to be working alongside me, we could work on each part independently (apart from services calls).